By

 Matchup filters let you remove outliers like blowouts or injuries

-It turns your player prop tools into a full research station.
+It turns your player prop betting tool into a full research station.

 Using Built-In Projections on Props.Cash